noiaa990/CTF-WriteUp/README.md

    - Description
      - The flag is encrypted with a cipher from the ancient world.
    - Hind
-     - Needed 2 step to find ctf answer
+     - This challenge I need 2 step to finding a ctf flag answer
-       - Use IDOR sloving concept looking for user ID by using intruder in burp to get an id and it will show the ancient world that look like ctf format
+       - Use IDOR sloving concept form another week looking for user ID by using intruder in burp to get an id that hiding ancient world and then it will show the ancient world that look like ctf format.
        - Decode ancient world to text by recommenced tool (http://rumkin.com/tools/cipher/atbash.php)

  - **Brazil 5.07 - PROTECK YA NECK**